Mayurifag/mayurifag.ru/README.md

 - Rainloop — web ui for email (you may still use nextcloud though or your fav email client)
 - Wireguard — faster OpenVPN alternative to use with Linux OS preferrably
+- Pimp My Log — Web UI to see logs

 Additional:
 - Sysctl tweaks for security and perfomance